embroider-build/embroider/PORTING-ADDONS-TO-V2.md

 12. In the `addon` directory, run `yarn start` to start building the addon.
 13. In a separate shell, you should be able to go into the `test-app` directory and run `yarn start` or `yarn test` and see your tests passing.

-When all test are passing, you have a fully-working V2 addon and you're ready to release it.
+When all tests are passing, you have a fully-working V2 addon and you're ready to release it.
 To publish, you will run `npm publish` in the `addon` directory.